4B High Street

 The hotel had 18 bedrooms, 4 reception rooms, bar and ballroom.
 Dining for 150.
 There was a long bar, about 25 yards long, running parallel to Market Street and it was a great meeting place for the rugby, tennis and bowling clubs.

-The Vaults, Market Street, was the Tap Room of the Greyhound Inn.
+Market Street, this was the Tap Room of the Greyhound Inn.
+Photo c1950

 Recent History